 Concrete Floor Moisture Facts

-Capillary action is often underestimated and can be very serious.
+A concrete moisture test is very important because capillary action is often underestimated and can be very serious.
 Moisture can come from a water table as much as 20 feet below the ground surface.
 It may occur simultaneously with vapor emissions, but is not usually the primary cause of moisture related problems in on-grade flooring installations.
 Capillary breaks are effective in preventing this.
 Capillary breaks are constructed beneath a slab as follows:

 · 4-8″ of washed and graded gravel such as 1″ washed gravel – not crushed rock.